 Chapter 13

-If you do not pass the means test, you may qualify to file a chapter 13 bankruptcy, which means that you will have to pay your creditors a portion of what they are owed, over a three to five-year period.
-I’ll go into more detail in a future blog post, but here are some of the reasons to file a chapter 13 (in addition to not passing the means test).
+If you do not pass the means test, you will probably qualify to file a chapter 13 bankruptcy.
+In chapter 13, you will pay your creditors a portion of what they are owed, over a three to five-year period.
+I go into more detail in another post, but here are some of the reasons to file a chapter 13 (in addition to not passing the means test).
 If you are behind in your mortgage or car payments, a chapter 13 will stop any foreclosure or repossession and give you an opportunity to make up your back payments over the course of your plan.
 It will also give you some breathing room from being harassed by creditors.
-However, there are eligibility limits on the amount of debt that you can have if you file a chapter 13.
-At this time, you cannot have more than $465,275 in unsecured debt (credit card and other debt not secured by any assets) and $1,395,875 in secured debt (your home and car and any other debt secured by any of your assets).
-Most individuals who are not eligible to file a chapter 7 will be eligible to file a chapter 7.